heesunlee9/codespaces-dotnetcore/README.md

 ## Contributing

 Contributions are welcome.
-Please refrain from opinionated additions like linters.
-However, adding package managers and other DX improvements that are additive like `yarn` are welcome.
+Opinionated additions are welcome.
 Contributors must follow the [Code of Conduct](./CODE_OF_CONDUCT.md).